Quantum molecules

 Scientific project

 Many properties of molecular ions are not known because they feature a complex internal structure and their quantum states are hard to control and read-out.
 Recently, quantum logic techniques, that transfer the precise tools from quantum computing to molecular spectroscopy, have been shown in various labs.
-We aim to prepare and control single polyatomic molecules by co-trapping them with an atomic logic ion.
+We aim to prepare and control single polyatomic molecules by co-trapping them with an atomic logic ion in a cryogenic environment.

 Planned work